-Texas parole board recommends delaying Rodney Reed execution
+Texas appeals court blocks inmate Rodney Reed’s execution

 Since taking office in 2015, Abbott has halted only one imminent execution, which occurred in 2018.

-Reed also still has several appeals pending, including with the U.S. Supreme Court.
+Reed still has several appeals pending, including with the U.S. Supreme Court.
 His supporters have held various rallies leading up to his execution, including an overnight vigil on Thursday in front of the Supreme Court in Washington.
 A rally in front of the Texas governor’s mansion is set for Sunday.

 Prosecutors say Reed raped and strangled Stites as she made her way to work at a supermarket in Bastrop, a rural community about 30 miles southeast of Austin.